-And I know you’re thinking about getting your email list started and you would but…what on earth do you send?
+I know you thought about starting an email list.
+And you would but…what on earth do you send?
 Right!?
 Am I reading your mind right now?

 Three ideas for getting your email list started and what to send to your subscribers

-Tell the story of whatever it is you’ve published this week and add a link so your subscribers can jump over and see it for themselves.
+Tell subscribers about a piece you published.
+And link to it.
 It’s an easy way to let people know what’s going on without putting on too much pressure.

-This may seem like a lot to take on but it’s an excellent way to create value and connect with your audience.
+This could be extra work, true.
+But it’s a nice way to make your subscribers feel special.
 If you don’t know what they want why not ask?

 These are a few quick ideas to get you started with emailing your list.
-But maybe you’re still not convinced you need an email list.
+Maybe you’re not sure you need it.
 I get it!
 You’re a freelance writer, what do you need with email subscribers?
 Well I have a few reasons why getting an email list started is in your best interest.
-I published my article over on Story Board in an article called Why Freelancers in Marketing and Communications Should Have an Email List but here’s the quick version.
+I wrote an article over on Story Board called Why Freelancers in Marketing and Communications Should Have an Email List.
+Here’s the quick version.
 Check out the post for the explanations: